nih-at/ckmame/README.md

 To get the ROM set in its best possible state, run `ckmame --fix`.

-THe state of the ROM set is recorded in another database, which can be queried using [ckstatus](https://nih.at/ckmame/ckstatus.html).
+The state of the ROM set is recorded in another database, which can be queried using [ckstatus](https://nih.at/ckmame/ckstatus.html).
 ## Staying in Touch

 More information and the latest version can always be found on [nih.at](https://nih.at/ckmame).